Welcome Future Flyer Families!

 Review the Preparing for Registration Online Course

 To help you prepare for course registration at orientation, you will complete the Preparing for Registration course online in Canvas.
-The course will be available in the Advising section of Porches beginning in April.
+The course is available in the Advising section of Porches.

-This course will answer many frequently asked questions about course registration, including explaining the Common Academic Program (CAP), how to review your sample plan of study, considerations about applying transfer/AP credit, and more.
+This course will answer many frequently asked questions about course registration, including explaining the Common Academic Program (CAP), how to review your sample plan of study, considerations about applying transfer/AP credit, completing the Financial Responsibility Agreement and more.

 Take Any Required Placement Exams